vincetea/MusicBot/README.md

 A cross-platform Discord music bot with a clean interface, and that is easy to set up and run yourself!

+## ⚠️ Important Migration Notice (JDA 6 Update)

+This version of JMusicBot includes a major infrastructure update to **JDA 6.2.0** and **Lavaplayer 2.2.6**.
+To ensure your bot continues to function correctly, please note the following mandatory changes:

+*   **Java 17 Minimum:** The bot now requires **Java 17 or higher**.
+Please update your hosting environment (check `java -version`) before running the new JAR.
+*   **Privileged Gateway Intents:** You **must** enable the **Message Content Intent** in your [Discord Developer Portal](https://discord.com/developers/applications).
+    *   *Navigate to: Your Application > Bot > Privileged Gateway Intents > Toggle "Message Content Intent" to ON.*
+    *   *Without this, the bot will not see your commands.*
+*   **Audio Provider Update:** We have switched to the `dev.arbjerg` Lavaplayer fork and added the `dev.lavalink.youtube` source manager.
+This provides the most stable and up-to-date support for YouTube and other modern audio sources.
+*   **Dependency Cleanup:** Support for niche/legacy sources provided by the old DuncteBot library (such as TikTok or Reddit audio) has been removed to reduce the project's footprint and improve stability.
+Standard sources (YouTube, SoundCloud, Bandcamp, Twitch, etc.) are unaffected.

 [![Setup](http://i.imgur.com/VvXYp5j.png)](https://jmusicbot.com/setup)

 ## Features